NYU-DiffusionMRI/monte-carlo-simulation-recipes/README.md

 These are good exercises if you just start your own MC simulation codes.
 Some results can suprise you, even if you are well experienced!!

-## Reference
+## References
-1. Please cite the following reference if you use this code in your study:
+1. If you use this code in your study, please cite:
 Els Fieremans, Hong-Hsi Lee, [Physical and numerical phantoms for the validation of brain microstructural MRI: A cookbook](https://doi.org/10.1016/j.neuroimage.2018.06.046), NeuroImage 2018

-2. If you use this code to generate your own packing geometry, please also cite:
+2. If you use this code to generate your own packing geometry, please **also** cite:
 Aleksandar Donev, Salvatore Torquato, Frank H. Stillinger, [Neighbor list collision-driven molecular dynamics simulation for nonspherical hard particles.
 I. Algorithmic details](https://doi.org/10.1016/j.jcp.2004.08.014), Journal of Computational Physics 2005

-3. If you use the axonal diameter histogram of corpus callosum in this code, pleas also cite:
+3. If you use the axonal diameter histogram of corpus callosum in this code, pleas **also** cite:
 Francisco Aboitiz, Arnold B. Scheibel, Robin S. Fisher, Eran Zaidel, [Fiber composition of the human corpus callosum](https://doi.org/10.1016/0006-8993(92)90178-C), Brain Research 1992

 ## Authors